-- Is a lawyer subject to discipline for her discussion of hypotheticals while presenting a CLE course?45 - Is a lawyer subject to discipline when participating in legal panel discussions that touch on controversial political, religious, and social viewpoints?46 - Is a law professor or adjunct faculty member subject to discipline for a law review article or a class discussion that explores controversial topics or expresses unpopular viewpoints? - Must lawyers abstain from writing blogposts or op-eds because they risk a grievance complaint by an offended reader? - Must lawyers forgo media interviews on topics about which they have some particularly insightful comments because anyone hearing the interview could file a grievance complaint?47 - Can a lawyer lose his license to practice law for a tweet calling a female public official a derogatory sexist term?48 - Is a lawyer subject to discipline for employment decisions made by religious or other charitable nonprofits if she sits on its board and ratifies its decisions or employment policies?49 - May a lawyer participate in a panel discussion only if all the lawyers on the panel speak in favor of the inclusion of various groups as protected classes in a nondiscrimination law being debated in the state legislature? - Is a lawyer at risk if she provides legislative testimony in favor of adding new protected classes to state or local civil rights laws, but only if religious exemptions (which some regard as "a license to discriminate") are also added?50 https://abovethelaw.com/2018/12/did-d-c-bar-course-tell-attorneys-its-totally-cool-to-discriminate-if-thats-what-theclient-wants/.
+- Is a lawyer subject to discipline for her discussion of hypotheticals while presenting a CLE course?64 - Is a lawyer subject to discipline when participating in legal panel discussions that touch on controversial political, religious, and social viewpoints?
+65 - Is a law professor or adjunct faculty member subject to discipline for a law review article or a class discussion that explores controversial topics or expresses unpopular viewpoints? - Must lawyers abstain from writing blogposts or op-eds because they risk a grievance complaint by an offended reader? - Must lawyers forgo media interviews on topics about which they have some particularly insightful comments because anyone hearing the interview could file a grievance complaint?66 - Can a lawyer lose his license to practice law for a tweet calling a female public official a derogatory sexist term?67

-45 See, e.g., Kathryn Rubino, Did D.C.
+64 The Greenberg case was a facial challenge by a lawyer who regularly presents CLEs on controversial freedom of speech topics.
+The court found his concerns legitimate and his speech unconstitutionally chilled.
+491 F. Supp.
+3d at 16, 20-21.
+See also, e.g., Kathryn Rubino, Did D.C.
 Bar Course Tell Attorneys That It's Totally Cool to Discriminate If that's What the Client Wants?, Above the Law (Dec.
 12, 2018) (reporting on attendees' complaints regarding an instructor's discussion of a hypothetical about sex discrimination and the applicability of the ethical rules during the mandatory D.C.
-Bar Professional Ethics course for newly admitted D.C. attorneys),
+Bar Professional Ethics course for newly admitted D.C. attorneys).